50 Easy Songs To Sing For Beginners (With Videos)

 Not only is the song a pop, feminist anthem but it also has the ability to instantly put one in a good mood.

 Although the original key, F#, can feel uncomfortable for some, it is simple enough to be transposed if you decide to perform it.
-It is highly danceable, high energy and evokes a feeling of positive rebellion.
+It is highly danceable, has high energy, and evokes a feeling of positive rebellion.
 The trick to doing a good job in singing this track is to channel your inner punk and really channel the rebellious energy.

 8. “We Will Rock You” By Queen